apocalyptech/eschalon_utils/README.txt

 character or map, because we'd like to fix the bug.
 Just don't get upset if it does.  :) The Character Editor's been around rather longer than the map editor, so be especially careful when editing maps.
-Note that the map files (which end in .map) also have an associated file with a ".ent" extension.
+Note that the map files (which end in .map) also have an associated file with a `.ent` extension.
 As you make backups of the maps you're editing, be sure to back up that file as well.